progval/irctest/README.md

 The tests in this repo are based on [RFC 1459](https://tools.ietf.org/html/rfc1459), [RFC 2812](https://tools.ietf.org/html/rfc2812), the [Modern docs](http://modern.ircdocs.horse/) and generally-accepted software behaviour.

-This project is very young and doesn't contain a lot of test cases.
-However, it should still be useful and can highlight unexpected issues, particularly with newly-developed software.
+This project doesn't contain a lot of test cases.
+However, it's still useful and can highlight unexpected issues, particularly with newly-developed software.

 ## Installing